Skip to main content

 Ingredient snapshots

-When you add an ingredient to a recipe, the system captures its cost and price at that moment.
+When you add an ingredient to a recipe, Digital Florists captures its cost and price at that moment.
 This is called a snapshot.
 If you later update the master ingredient (because your supplier changed their price, for example), existing quotes that already use that ingredient stay the same.
 The quote keeps the price that was correct at the time you built it.
 This stops old quotes from changing unexpectedly.

 Build recipes for your most popular arrangements — bridal bouquets, buttonholes, table centres.
 When a new enquiry comes in, pull in an existing recipe instead of starting from scratch every time.
 You will quote faster and stay consistent.